BeskarDev/nexus-rpg/docs/04-equipment/01-items-supply.md

 **Encumbered.** You suffer +1 bane on Strength or Agility rolls for movement, such as climbing or swimming, and during travel.

 **Over-Encumbered.** You can‘t move.
 You can‘t use any Actions or do any rolls for physical activity.

-## Item Quality

-1. **Primitive** (worth 1-100 coins)
-    - can be crafted even by apprentice craftsmen
-    - found basically anywhere, even the most primitive settlements
-2. **Simple** (worth 100-500 coins)
-    - can be crafted by novice craftsmen
-    - found in all civilised settlements
-3. **Advanced** (worth 500-2,000 coins)
-    - require adept craftsmen to create
-    - found in large settlements, or with secluded craftsmen
-4. **Formidable** (worth 2,000-10,000 coins)
-    - the pinnacle of non-magical craftsmanship and material attainable in the mortal realms
-    - only found in huge capitol cities, or hard to reach secluded craftsmen
-5. **Exceptional** (worth 10,000-50,000 coins)
-    - require magical ingredients, complex formulae, and only the most skilled craftsmen
-    - only rarely found in huge capitol cities, or legendary craftsmen
-6. **Epic** (worth 50,000-250,000 coins)
-    - require powerful magical ingredients, ancient formulae, and are the height of mortal craftsmanship
-    - only in the possession of the most powerful people, or masterworks from legendary craftsmen
-7. **Legendary** (worth 250,000+ coins)
-    - requires legendary magical ingredients, formulae lost to mortals, and the gods themselves as craftsmen
-    - the pinnacle of the most powerful people’s possession, crafted in ancient times or by the gods themselves

 ## Items & Livestock